A friend of mine said she had to get to the supermarket to stock up on tinned soup and such when the big snow was forecast here in Ireland.

-Chop these into bite size pieces.
+- Chop potatoes into bite size pieces and add to pot.
 Remember that small persons have small mouths!

-Add vegetable stock – about a quart.
+- Add vegetable stock.
 Remember that however much liquid you add affects how “knife and fork” the soup will become in the process!

 A nice German pumpernickel bread goes well with this soup.